7ombie/textmode/docs/README.md

 logic that checked and conditionally mixed colors for only those cells that currently contain a cursor than it is harmed by unconditionally (but always, consistently) mixing the colors for every cell.

+Note: Having some means for storing the cursor color in the character cell (directly), without clobbering the background color, turns out to be very useful in practice.

 ### The Default Font